Are you thinking of setting up a club? Want to know how to get started and what you need to do to affiliate your new club?

 To get started hold a meeting with those interested in forming a club.
-You will need to decide on your Club name and someone will have to take the role of Club Secretary – this person will be the main contact with British Cycling.
+You will need to decide on your club name and someone will have to take the role of club cecretary – this person will be the main contact with British Cycling.
 It is also a good idea to appoint a chairman and treasurer and decide on things like fees you will charge members.

 You will need to write a club constitution, this may be required when applying for funding and will also clarify your club’s policies and procedures.
-A model constitution is available here it is a good idea to write draft of this before the initial meeting so that it can be finalised at the meeting.
+A model constitution is available here.
+It is a good idea to write a draft of this before the initial meeting so that it can be finalised at the meeting.